 Logo Colors for Industries

+As discussed in the sections above, how a logo color is interpreted often varies depending on the industry.
 Canva, our go-to free graphic design tool, has a great infographic outlining popular colors in industries:

 Only use this as a starting point to help guide you.